motiondescriptors/modosc/README.md

 Using modosc requires the o.dot externals for Max.
 The official o.dot releases can be found here: http://cnmat.berkeley.edu/downloads.
 However if you are running Windows in 64-bit mode you will need a more recent beta release from the o.dot github page here: https://github.com/CNMAT/CNMAT-odot/releases

-More details can be found in the wiki: https://github.com/motiondescriptors/modosc/wiki
+Details can be found in the wiki: https://github.com/motiondescriptors/modosc/wiki

 For more information see the following two papers on the initial release of Modosc: